MattSteffen/llm-balancer/README.md

 # LLM Load Balancer

-- [ ] Instead of implementing the api for each client, I'll just have the user include: base_url = <http://localhost:8000/proxy/>< base_url >.
+- [ ] Instead of implementing the api for each client, I'll just assume each client is openai compatible.
-- [ ] This will then become proxy, where I wait.
-I'll have to manually also set a timeout to super long.
+  - I don't want to have to implement the api for each client, because there is a lot of types required.
+Just doing chat completions is not enough, but structured outputs and tools.
+  - Maybe I can translate though.
+- [ ] I'll import the openai-go package and use the types defined there?

 The **LLM Load Balancer** is an open-source project designed to help developers and small-scale users efficiently manage and route requests to multiple Large Language Model (LLM) APIs.
 It intelligently balances load based on critical constraints like token limits, request rates, and context lengths.
 By acting as a proxy, this server provides seamless routing for API requests, allowing users to optimize usage across various providers, including free tiers during development and paid tiers in production, potentially balancing cost and quality based on configuration.
 Important note, this assumes that any api used, will also be compatible with any api client provided.
 You might as well just use openai compatible clients.